solislemuslab/IntBio-NitFix/Reports/symbiosis_sorted /flowchart.md

 This step helped me choose the cleanest target for the first pilot tree.
 It does not mean nod genes are unimportant.
 It means nod genes need a separate nod-focused review.
+|
+v
+12. Extract pilot nifH consensus sequences

+Why I did this:
+After ranking targets, I needed to test whether one strong target could produce real sample-level DNA sequences for a phylogenetic tree.

+Target chosen:
+nifH ref63
+This target was chosen because it had strong nodule support and low BLAN background.

+What is a consensus sequence?
+For each sample, many reads mapped to the same nifH target region.
+A consensus sequence combines those mapped reads into one representative DNA sequence for that sample.

+Simple example:
+  reads from one sample:
+    ATGCC...
+    ATGCC...
+    ATGCT...
+  consensus:
+    ATGCC...

+What I did:
+  - selected nodule samples with good coverage for nifH ref63
+  - used the mapped reads from each sample
+  - built one consensus nifH sequence per sample
+  - masked uncertain positions as N
+  - filtered out sequences with too many N bases

+Result:
+  - 159 nodule samples produced full-length 894 bp consensus sequences
+  - after filtering for N_percent <= 5, 104 high-quality sequences remained

+Meaning:
+This gave me 104 clean nifH sequences that could be aligned and used to build the pilot nifH tree.
+|
+v

 ```